selimslab/selimslab.github.io/_NOTES/social-sciences/systems/systems.md

 – John Gall (Systemantics: How Systems Really Work and How They Fail)

-When systems look broken, it’s often because the function they’re really trying to serve is not what we think.
+When systems look broken, it's often because the function they're really trying to serve is not what we think.
 Companies, schools, hospitals, politics, ..

 Feedback loops